informalsystems/hermes/guide/src/documentation/rest-api.md

 ## Configuration

-The REST API is not active by default, and must be enabled in the relayer configuration:
+The REST API is not active by default, and must be enabled in the configuration:

 ```toml
 [rest]